Why does acclimatization occur?

-It is difficult to find a person who does not like to travel.
-Trips are always new experiences, an opportunity to learn something interesting.
+It's hard to find a person who doesn't like to travel.
+Travel is always a new experience, an opportunity to learn something interesting.
 However, not everyone can easily adapt to changes in time zones, climate or altitude.
 It takes time for a person to get used to it.
 This process is called acclimatization.

-Acclimatization does not occur immediately, it is a gradual process.
-It usually starts the day after arriving at a new location and lasts three to four days.
-It can manifest itself in different ways, but basically the symptoms are as follows:
+Acclimatization does not happen immediately, it is a gradual process.
+It usually begins the day after arriving at a new place and lasts three to four days.
+It can manifest itself in different ways, but the main symptoms are as follows:

 - severe fatigue;